 An engaged audience is a loyal audience: these people are more likely to be impacted by influencer marketing when making purchase decisions.

-That’s why I decided to calculate an ‘Engagement score’ for each account first.
+That’s why I decided to calculate an “engagement score” for each account first.

-Then I used both native Twitter analytics and Awario to get more social data.
-Here are the metrics I used in my calculations.
+Then, I used native Twitter analytics to get more engagement data.

 - The average number of retweets for the last 50 tweets.